Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Dean and Provost Roles in Department Standards Discussions

-As stated in the Handbook III.A.1.d, the deans and the Provost must review and approve departmental standards for consistency.
+As stated in the Handbook III.A.4, the deans and the Provost must review and approve departmental standards for consistency.
 This document offers guidelines for development and review of departmental standards.
 The deans and the Provost are available for consultation to departments.

 Effective Date